saverio-negro/hangman-app/README.md

 <hr>

 <p>
   Do you have a way with words?
-Lo and behold, Hangman is one of the games that best suits your need for lexical challenges. 😎
+Lo and behold, Hangman is one of the games that best suits your need for lexical challenges. 😎 <br>
   You haven't ever played Hangman before?
-What the he...Ehm, no worries!
+What the he...Ehm, no worries! 😇
 </p>

 <p>